 One of the great things about Kibo has been that we have great support for all the locations.
 Kibo has helped our widely dispersed team learn how to use the tool and run with it, even with a 9 hour time change.

 With many stores closed during COVID-19, marketing plans moved largely to ecommerce.
 For its part, Helly Hansen is planning to grow through their Helly Hansen Professional Purchase program.
 This membership program is made up of professional athletes, resort partners, and healthcare workers that are very loyal and influential and who tend to purchase very specialized products for their more extreme needs.
 Growing and nurturing this group has become a major focal point for the brand.

 In turn, Helly Hansen plans to update the pro experience to be personalized with tailored content and shopping experiences.
-Kibo Personalization, powered by Monetate and Certona, will provide personalization capabilities to drive these experiences and will help Helly Hansen recognize Pro shoppers right from the beginning of their online journey.
+Kibo Personalization, powered by Monetate, will provide personalization capabilities to drive these experiences and will help Helly Hansen recognize Pro shoppers right from the beginning of their online journey.